Nearsoft/apprentice/04-basic-concepts/README.md

+---
-# Basic Concepts
+title: Basic Concepts

-> This document is based of the following presentation by Cristian Cota: [http://slides.com/cristiancota/basic-concepts](http://slides.com/cristiancota/basic-concepts)
+---

 The world of web development orbits around a galaxy of interconnected concepts, techniques, and technologies which are constantly evolving.
 This can sometimes hinder the ability of newcomers to learn and practice the craft effectively.